ADAMMAKAD/lms/.trae/documents/undp_homepage_redesign_requirements.md

-# SkillGro LMS Homepage Redesign - Product Requirements Document
+# undp LMS Homepage Redesign - Product Requirements Document

 ## 1. Product Overview
 Redesign the SkillGro LMS homepage to match a modern Pluralsight-style design with focus on skill assessment and learning paths.
 The new homepage will transform the current basic layout into a professional, gradient-rich interface that emphasizes skill development, assessments, and personalized learning experiences.